shawngraham/handwriter/README.md

+## update oct 22
+- writes results to file (in same folder as app.py)

 ## update oct 21

 - on first run, in the terminal, you'll be prompted for your gemini key.
 This will be stored in your os environment.